Restaurant inspections for Walker and Catoosa counties for July 16-31, 2021

-Editor’s note: We are re-publishing this article due to miscalculation of some scores in the original article, which ran in our Aug.
-11 edition.
-We apologize for any inconvenience this may have caused.
-If you find an error in one of our articles, please let us know by email (walkercountymessenger@npco.com) or call 706-638-1859.

-During July 16-31, 2021, the health department conducted inspections at 23 food services in Walker and Catoosa counties: 10 earned a perfect score of 100, eight earned a score in the 90s (A), and five earned a score in the 80s (B).
+During July 16-31, 2021, the health department conducted inspections at 23 food services in Catoosa and Walker counties: 10 earned a perfect score of 100, eight earned a score in the 90s (A), and five earned a score in the 80s ( B ).
+The scores are original and do not reflect on-the-spot changes, which sometimes lead to upward adjustments.

 WALKER COUNTY

-Note: Editor’s note: We are re-publishing this article due to misinformation, errors and omissions in the original article on Lake Winnepesaukah’s health department inspection scores, which was posted on Aug.
-3. We apologize for any problems these caused.
-If you find an error in one of our articles, please let us know by email (catoosacountynews@npco.com) or call 706-935-2621.